-How to Create
+How to Create Mokume Gane Jewelry

 If you’ve ever wanted to learn how to create Mokume Gane jewelry, this article outlines all of the painstaking, detailed work that goes into this ancient Japanese metalwork.

-The Supplies You’ll Need
+The Supplies You’ll Need:

 • sandpaper (between 180 and 260-grit)